Sustainability policy

 prevention.

-0.5% of
+Approx. 0.5% of

-nonconsolidated net
+consolidated net

 income

-●Continuation of donations through regional
+● Continuation of donations through regional

 social foundations, MESSCUD Medical Safety